-A short while later, a peculiar twist of fate meant that I ended up having the good fortune to meet a previously unknown Craft High Priest, Charles Clark, who had been friends with Gerald Gardner, Doreen Valiente and several other early Elders.
+A short while later, a peculiar twist of fate meant that I ended up having the good fortune to meet a previously unknown High Priest of The Wica, Charles Clark, who had been friends with Gerald Gardner, Doreen Valiente and several other early Elders.
 I was subsequently initiated and trained by Charles and went on to start my own Coven with my then-partner and fellow initiate David Johnson.

 In my mid-twenties various life circumstances meant that I had moved several times and I felt that I needed to spend some time exploring the feminine, so I started a women's mysteries group in Nottingham, out of which was born the Nottingham Goddess Camp.
 Having felt that I had sufficiently explored my anima, I returned to the Middle Pillar, revived my Coven, and started writing.

 I have been involved with various Witchcraft and Magical groups for over 30 years.
 With Dr Stuart Whomsley, I have also written academic papers about transpersonal psychology, Esoteric Orders and Pagan Paths.